History of Westchester County: 19th century

 In 1800, the first commercial toll road, the Westchester Turnpike, which ran through Pelham and New Rochelle, was chartered.
 Other toll roads, including the Croton (Somerstown) Turnpike, were later established.
 During this same period, steamboats began to be used on the Hudson River.
 The expansion of transportation options encouraged economic growth.
 Larger industries were established, such as iron foundries in Peekskill and Port Chester, brickyards in Verplank and Croton, and marble quarries in Ossining and Tuckahoe.

 Two developments in the first half of the 19th century – the construction of the first Croton Dam and Aqueduct, and the coming of the railroad – had enormous impact on the growth of both Westchester and New York City.
 The Croton Dam and Aqueduct was begun in 1837 and completed in 1842.
 The aqueduct carried water 41 mi from Croton to two reservoirs in Manhattan to be distributed to the city.
 Now a National Historic Landmark, the Croton Aqueduct is considered one of the great engineering achievements of the 19th century.

 In the 1840s, the first railroads were built in Westchester.
 In 1844, the New York and Harlem Railroad reached White Plains.
 The Hudson River Railroad (Note: The Hudson River Railroad later became part of the New York Central Railroad and is currently the Hudson Line of the Metro-North Railroad.) was completed to Peekskill in 1849, as was the New York and New Haven Railroad's route through eastern Westchester.
 The railroads often determined whether a town grew or declined, and they contributed to a population shift from Northern to Southern Westchester.
 By 1860, the total county population was 99,000, with the largest city being Yonkers.
 Many small downtowns, centered on railroad stations, flourished.

+Before and during the American Civil War, the Underground Railroad ran through Westchester, with vital stops in Hastings-on-Hudson and Tarrytown.
+The 17th New York Infantry Regiment ("Westchester Chasseurs"), an infantry regiment in the Union Army during the Civil War, was recruited heavily from Westchester County and nicknamed "Chasseurs" (French for hunters/riflemen) to reflect their specialized light infantry role.
+Westchester Chasseurs fought in the Peninsula campaign, the Second Battle of Bull Run, and the Battles of Antietam, Fredericksburg, and Chancellorsville.